Alice Maze

 My thanks to “Joker” for supplying me with a Java applet that plays the sound files (I was having trouble getting JavaScript to play sound on all browsers).

-To the home page
+Back to the home page

 This program won't work because you need to have Java as well as JavaScript enabled.